rust-lang/rustc-dev-guide/src/contributing.md

     We have a CI action (in `~/.github/workflows/date-check.yml`) that generates a monthly issue with any of these that are over 6 months old.

+    The following formats are accepted:
+    - Jan 2021
+    - January 2021
+    - jan 2021
+    - january 2021

   - A link to a relevant WG, tracking issue, `rustc` rustdoc page, or similar, that may provide further explanation for the change process or a way to verify that the information is not outdated.